openjdk/guide/src/guide/hotspot-development.md

 * [JEP 158: Unified JVM Logging](https://openjdk.org/jeps/158)
 :::

-While developing your fix, your might want your code to output some diagnostic information.
+While developing your fix, you might want your code to output some diagnostic information.
 You might even want to leave some logging in the code you check in, to facilitate future diagnostics.
 The appropriate way to print logging output from HotSpot is through the [Unified Logging Framework (JEP 158)](https://openjdk.org/jeps/158).
 It gives you a lot of nice features and enables common command-line options for all logging.

 A basic log message can be output like this: